iWinston/typeorm-plus/README.md

 ## Quick Start

-The quickest way to get started with TypeORM is to use its CLI commands to generate you a starter TypeORM project.
+The quickest way to get started with TypeORM is to use its CLI commands to generate a starter TypeORM project.
 Quick start works only if you are using TypeORM in NodeJS.
 If you are using other platforms, proceed to [step-by-step guide](#step-by-step-guide).